Text Link

 Getting help for an eating disorder

-There are many different types of eating disorders that all require thoughtful care and treatment in order to recover from them.
+There are many different types of eating disorders that require thoughtful care and treatment in order to recover from them.
 At Within, our care team specializes in eating disorder treatment and recovery.
-We will meet you where you are in your healing, and create a unique plan to meet your specific needs.
+We will meet you where you are in your healing and create a unique plan to meet your specific needs.

-Our treatment program is virtual, so you can receive care, and connect with your team from the comfort of your own home.
+Our treatment program is virtual, so you can receive care and connect with your team from the comfort of your own home.
 If you or a loved one is experiencing any of the types of eating disorders listed above, please reach out to our team today for help.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.